 Many small businesses, even large one like Amazon and Netflix, use this method to personalize suggestions.
 It’s advantageous for the customers too because it gives them exactly what they want.
 If you’re reaching out to them at the right time, there is a better chance of improving customer retention.

 4. Follow-Up Regularly

 Customers may get distracted while shopping.
 They may have added a product to their cart but, due to the distraction, they may have abandoned it.
-You need to make sure that you don’t lose out on these customers.
+That can hamper your customer retention rate.To avoid that, you need to make sure that you don’t lose out on these customers.